Conference Menu

 One very significant consensus that can be drawn from the recent research on microplastics (MPs) is the scientific challenges in the part of their precise and accurate detection in water, soil, air and other complex environmental matrices.
 Recent research trendline has shown different types of gaps viz. knowledge, data, accuracy, precision, data presentation, methodology, sample types and instrumental analyses for MPs and it necessitates the development of newer and effective methodology or protocols with wider acceptance and application.
 In this regard, a collective account of significant new research findings will be a fantastic way to bring the information to a wider audience.
 This symposium will be the initiation of a new conceptual framework on international policymaking among the contributors and then networking with others to reach a consensus on setting some standards in the detection of MPs.

-Plastics and Plastics Additives in Food and the Environment (AN/EN)
+Plastics and Plastics Additives in Food and the Environment (EN)

 Organizers